 The 1967 Act was and remains one of the most progressive pieces of legislation on women's abortion rights anywhere in the world - although of course the fact that women still require "approval" from two doctors before being allowed to take some control over their own bodies shows that the fight for a woman's right to choose remains an ongoing battle.
-Even at the height of strong women's sections in the Labour Party women there never succeeded in mandating MPs to support a woman's right to choose rather than seeing abortion as a matter of their (overwhelming male) 'individual conscience'.
+Even at the height of strong women's sections in the Labour Party, we never succeeded in mandating MPs to support a woman's right to choose rather than seeing abortion as a matter of their (overwhelming male) â€individual conscience'.

-Defence of the 1967 Act was the centre piece of NAC's activities and in practice it was when yet another private member's bill was introduced that there was the greatest spurt of activity with many new people joining the campaign's groups up and down the country.
-In those days we were each time able to defeat the proposals to further limit our right to choose.
+Defence of the 1967 Act was the centrepiece of NAC's activities and in practice it was when yet another private member's bill was introduced that there was the greatest spurt of activity with many new people joining the campaign's groups up and down the country.
+In those days we were each time able to defeat the proposals to further limit our right to choose - something that has subsequently been undermined as the pro-choice movement along with the women's liberation movement more generally went into decline after the defeat of the miners' strike.

 NAC was less successful in generalizing the real availability of abortion provision on the ground.
-In some areas of the country doctors and consultants blocked women's access again on the basis of their consciences â€" and there were few day care clinics that could provide abortion facilities in the best possible conditions for women which resulting in most women having terminations on maternity wards!
+In some areas of the country, doctors and consultants blocked women's access again on the basis of their consciences â€" and there were few day care clinics that could provide abortion facilities in the best possible conditions for women which resulting in most women having terminations on maternity wards!

-We also debated with the anti-abortionists on an ongoing basis â€" not allowing them any space particularly in the student or labour movement where they could put forward their ideas unchallenged.
-In particular we showed that the so called evidence they published was distorted and gave the lie to the notion that they had the right to call themselves pro-life when they showed no interest in any other issue that affects women.
+We also debated with the anti-abortionists on an ongoing basis â€" not allowing them any space to put forward their ideas unchallenged particularly in the student or labour movement.
+In particular we showed that the so-called evidence they put forward was massively distorted.
+We gave the lie to the notion that they had the right to call themselves pro-life when they showed no interest in any other issue that affects women.

 But the most important achievement of the campaign was the win support from the trade unions at all levels including the TUC itself.
 And this was not only a paper commitment.
 The 1976 TUC Congress voted to support NAC as did many individual unions over those years.
-The extent of the support on the ground was shown in 1979 when the TUC called a mass demonstration against the latest attempt to further restrict abortion rights by Scottish Tory MP John Corrie.
+The extent of the support on the ground was shown in 1979 when the TUC called a mass demonstration jointly with the National Abortion Campaign itself against the latest attempt to further restrict abortion rights by Scottish Tory MP John Corrie.
 This demonstration of around 80,000 was the largest demonstration on the question of abortion rights ever to take place in Britain â€" and the largest demonstration called by the TUC on a non-industrial matter ever.